-THE RT REV JOHN PORTER DD, who had been Regius Professor of Hebrew at Cambridge, came to Ireland in 1795 as a viceregal chaplain to the 2nd Earl Camden, Lord Lieutenant of Ireland, 1795-98.
+JOHN PORTER DD, Lord Bishop of Clogher, formerly Regius Professor of Hebrew at Cambridge, came to Ireland in 1795 as viceregal chaplain to the 2nd Earl Camden, Lord Lieutenant of Ireland, 1795-98.

 There was a convention that viceregal chaplains became bishops.
-Dr Porter, however, fared exceptionally well because, after only a two-year purgatory in the remote and undesirable bishopric of Killala in County Mayo, he was translated to the singularly valuable bishopric of Clogher, where he remained from 1797 to his death in 1819.Bishop Porter married, in 1786, Mary Smith, of Norfolk; and dying in 1819, left issue, his eldest son,
+Dr Porter, however, fared exceptionally well because, after only a two-year purgatory in the remote and undesirable bishopric of Killala in County Mayo, he was translated to the singularly valuable bishopric of Clogher, where he remained from 1797 until his death in 1819.He married, in 1786, Mary Smith, of Norfolk, and had issue,

-THE REV JOHN GREY PORTER (1789-1873), rector of Kilskeery, County Tyrone; wedded, in 1816, Margaret Lavinia, eldest daughter of Thomas Lindsey, of Hollymount, by his wife Lady Margaret, daughter of 1st Earl of Lucan.
-The only son,
+THE REV JOHN GREY PORTER (1789-1873), Rector of Kilskeery, County Tyrone, who wedded, in 1816, Margaret Lavinia, eldest daughter of Thomas Lindsey, of Hollymount, by his wife, the Lady Margaret Bingham, daughter of 1st Earl of Lucan, and had issue,

-Dying without an heir, in 1903, the estate devolved upon his nephew,
+Mr Porter dsp 1903, when the estate devolved upon his nephew,

 The Castle seems to incorporate a two-storey, 18th century range with a three-sided bow at one end, to which a range of 1820-30 was added at right angles, including a staircase hall, lit atop by an octagonal lantern.

 The Castle was re-fashioned after 1880 in the plain, English-Tudor manor-house style, incorporating a gabled entrance front with mullioned windows, projecting porch and a lofty, church-like battlemented tower at the corner of the 1820-30 range.